zuozhenggh/learning-library/security-library/database/data-safe/prepare-environment/prepare-environment.md

 ## Task 1: Enable Oracle Data Safe

-Enable Oracle Data Safe in a region of your tenancy.
-Usually you enable Oracle Data Safe in your home region.
+A tenancy administrator or an Oracle Data Safe administrator needs to enable Oracle Data Safe in a region of your tenancy (usually your home region).

 > **Note**: If Oracle Data Safe is already enabled in a region of your tenancy, or you are working in an Oracle-provided environment, you can skip this task.